-The University of Louisville’s Advanced Manufacturing Center, supported by the Kentucky Minority Business Development Agency (MBDA), helps minority-owned businesses leverage additive manufacturing technology to transform their products and operations.
+The University of Louisville’s Advanced Manufacturing Extension Partnership, supported by the Kentucky Minority Business Development Agency (MBDA), helps minority-owned businesses leverage additive manufacturing technology to transform their products and operations.
 Our driving goal is to create an inclusive innovation ecosystem full-to-bursting with economic opportunity.

 The Advanced Manufacturing Center leverages the top-notch experts, facilities and equipment of UofL to provide:

 - The primary drivers of the Kentucky Manufacturing Extension Partnership are inclusive innovation, capacity building, and job creation for Kentucky’s minority-owned manufacturing businesses.